The Best Flea Foggers of 2023

 • Leaves a strong chemical odor

-Get the Raid flea fogger on Amazon or at The Home Depot.
+Get the Raid flea fogger at Amazon or Lowe’s.

 Or, DIY Your Own Flea Fogger

-What to Consider When Choosing the Best Flea Fogger
+What to Consider When Choosing a Flea Fogger

 Area Size

-Some flea fogger coverage can exceed 5,000 cubic feet, ensuring that even the largest of rooms won’t need more than one fogger to treat the flea infestation properly.
-Keep in mind that a room should be measured in length, width, and height in order to determine its volume.
+Some flea fogger coverage can exceed 5,000 cubic feet, ensuring that even the largest rooms won’t need more than one fogger to treat the flea infestation properly.
+Keep in mind that a room needs to be measured in length, width, and height to determine its volume.
 The length and width of a room will provide shoppers with the square footage, not the cubic footage.
 Oftentimes, foggers have warnings regarding use in small rooms.
 Because of the pressure from the pump, they can’t be safely used in confined spaces.

 Ingredients